opensource111111/tekken-8-mod-manager/README.md

 ### 29th May 2024

- 1. Fixed an issue with mod.ini not being created.
+1. Fixed an issue with mod.ini not being created when clicking the save button in the details panel.
- 2. A mod.ini file is created for new mods added.
+2. A mod.ini file is created for new mods at start-up or by pressing the refresh list button.

 ###  27th May 2024